 Regulators use benefit cost assessment (BCA) tests to determine prudence of utility expenditures.
-However, energy efficiency BCA tests were not designed for building electrification technologies.
+However, traditional energy efficiency BCA tests are not well suited for building electrification.

 Introduction to BCA Tests: The table below illustrates how costs and benefits are applied across the five tests.
 States may adjust the application of costs and benefits depending on their unique circumstances.
 Different states will use different tests as the primary means to assess cost effectiveness (e.g. some states rely primarily on SCT, others on TRC, etc.).